 A junior security is a security that ranks lower in priority and seniority when contrasted against other securities.
-It typically comes with a lower claim against the assets and incomes of the issuer than other securities.
+It typically comes with a lower priority claim against the assets and incomes of the issuer than other securities.

 If a company files for bankruptcy and liquidates its assets, it must follow certain repayment preferences to determine which stakeholders are to be paid first.
-Senior securities (debentures, bank loans, bonds, preference shares, etc.) take priority over other stakeholders; however, based on a traditional capital structure, bondholders and senior debt lenders tend to be rapid first, leaving ordinary share and common stockholders last.
+Senior securities (debentures, bank loans, bonds, preference shares, etc.) take priority over other stakeholders; however, based on a traditional capital structure, bondholders and senior debt lenders tend to be repaid first, leaving ordinary share and common stockholders last.